 You can pick up Computer Cab or Data Cab taxis from ranks providing you have your Taxicard with you and the taxi has their logo on it.
 Drivers should accept your Taxicard as long as they are for hire.

 At present this service is not available from Dial-a-Cab due to technical problems.
 The ALG TEC will inform users when rank hailing is available.

-You can hail a Computer Cab or Data Cab taxi in the street provided that the yellow for hire light is on and you look for the vehicles own personalised number plate, you have your Taxicard with you and the taxi has their logo.
+You can hail a Computer Cab or Data Cab taxi in the street provided that the yellow for hire light is on and you look for the vehicles registration, you have your Taxicard with you and the taxi has their logo.

 At present this service is not available from Dial-a-Cab due to technical problems The ALG TEC will inform users when street hailing is available.